radius-project/bicep-types-aws/artifacts/bicep/aws/aws.finspace/default/types.md

 * **FederationURN**: string: SAML metadata URL to link with the Environment
 * **SamlMetadataDocument**: string: SAML metadata document to link the federation provider to the Environment
 * **SamlMetadataURL**: string: SAML metadata URL to link with the Environment

-## Environment_AttributeMap
-### Properties
-* **Key**: string: The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string: The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## SuperuserParameters
 ### Properties